Daily Dose Of ‘General Hospital’ For Thursday: Dante Freaks Out & Nina Is Ready To Rumble

 Dante had an episode in front of Carly and Jason at the Metro Court bar.
 He heard a crash after the bartender dropped something and picked up a knife.
 Jason grabbed his arm quickly.
 Dante seemed to be in a trance-like state.
 After Jason told him to stand down, Dante snapped out of it, profusely apologized, and headed off to call someone.

-At General Hospital, Anna summons Robert to ask him to do some research on Boris Mikhailov’s death.
-She wants to know if it was indeed her memory or her twin sister’s.
+At General Hospital, Anna summoned Robert to ask him to do some research on Boris Mikhailov’s death.
+She wants to know if it was indeed her memory or that of her twin sister.
 Anna left after she got a call from Dante, so Robert took the opportunity to tell Finn that he needs to do some groveling and to fight for Anna, despite how hard it will be to get her to truly let herself fall in love.

-Cameron is working off his community service and stops by to see Oscar.
-After Cam starts talking about more road trips, Oscar and Joss tell him that Oscar is now at the end stage of his life.
-Cam is sad, but he follows along with Joss and Oscar to the bakery before he heads to court to face the judge once again.
+Cameron, who is working off his community service, stopped by to see Oscar.
+After Cam started talking about more road trips, Oscar and Joss told him that Oscar is now at the end stage of his life.
+Cam is sad, but he followed along with Joss and Oscar to the bakery before he heads to court to face the judge once again.

 Does Anna have the answers to Dante's questions?
 Click to watch today's enlightening, new #GH – RIGHT NOW: https://t.co/te0wiDwxAh #GH55